Who is Friedrich Merz, the new head of Germany's CDU? | DW | 22.01.2022

 Germany's Christian Democrats (CDU) voted to elect Friedrich Merz as the center-right party's new leader at a digital party conference.

-Merz garnered the support of 967 delegates out of the 983 who cast their digital ballots.
+Merz garnered the support of 915 delegates out of the 983 who cast their digital ballots — winning the vote with an overwhelming majority of over 94%.

 Speaking ahead of the vote, Merz noted that the party has experienced turbulent times over the past three years, but vowed a new start.